MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-extractassociatediconw.md

-You must destroy the icon handle returned by <b>ExtractAssociatedIcon</b> by calling the <a href="https://msdn.microsoft.com/ffe21e34-ebe0-4ec8-830f-64c733ef9097">DestroyIcon</a> function.
+When it is no longer needed, the caller is responsible for freeing the icon handle returned by <b>ExtractAssociatedIcon</b> by calling the <a href="https://msdn.microsoft.com/ffe21e34-ebe0-4ec8-830f-64c733ef9097">DestroyIcon</a> function.

 The <b>ExtractAssociatedIcon</b> function first looks for the indexed icon in the file specified by <i>lpIconPath</i>.
 If the function cannot obtain the icon handle from that file, and the file has an associated executable file, it looks in that executable file for an icon.
-Associations with executable files are based on file name extensions, are stored in the per-user part of the registry, and can be defined using File Manager's Associate command.
+Associations with executable files are based on file name extensions and are stored in the per-user part of the registry.